Ezzahhh/besu-docs/docs/public-networks/how-to/monitor/understand-metrics.md

 !!! note

-    The Besu team is curently working on other algorithm and implementations to make this block import faster.
+    The Besu team is currently working on other algorithm and implementations to make this block import faster.

 ### 4. Blocks full import